eg1lgfp/gilman-family-practice/content/pages/style-guide.md

 ![](https://www.dropbox.com/s/wbf67rw8lt4ip2p/Kristina_Portrait_forGFP-BioPhoto_ess\_200x200v3.png?raw=1)

 Kristina Stewart was born and raised in nearby Coeur d’Alene Idaho.
 She wanted to serve her country and see the world, so she joined the USAF soon after high school.
-She got her initial medical training in the military as a medical technician, and used her GI Bill to earn her Master's degree as a Physician Assistant in 2006 from the University of Utah’s School of Medicine.
-Her medical experience is family medicine and urgent care for the past 15 years.
+Her career in medicine began as an Aerospace Medical Technician.
+After she got her Bach. of Science degree, she was accepted into the University of Utah's School of Medicine where she earned her Master's of Physician Asst Studies degree.
+She's worked in Urgent Care and Family Medicine for the past 15 years.

+In 1994, Kristina met her husband at her 1st Air Force assignment in Turkey.
+They continued serving stateside and overseas for 20+ years.
+Today, they are blessed with a daughter, two dogs and a nice place on the Palouse.

 Kristina doesn’t need much to be content, just the great outdoors, wildlife, her pets and a trail to explore on.
 She looks forward to helping patients attain the best in health and aspires to treat them how she would treat a friend.